Four or more criteria present in a “cartel” case indicates that someone has their fingers on the scales.

 - TRIAL LENGTH – TOO LONG OR TOO SHORT

 On the subject of context, it is also important to know what the base line is in certain areas of concern.
 As an example, criminal cases before Kenyan courts take considerable time to prosecute.
 The judiciary says the average is about 2.5 to 3 years.
 For “cartel” wildlife cases, it is about double that.
 In Kibera court, there is a “cartel” case involving 73 kg of ivory seized in 2012 that is still ongoing with no end in sight.
 A major Mombasa case made the news in 2019 “DPP accused of delaying Sh576m ivory case” after an adjournment request when a new prosecutor had been assigned to the case.
-That case is in its 5th year.
-There are two other prosecutions, both involving a clearing agent by the name of Fredrick Mungule, that are now in their eighth year.
+That case is in its 7th year.
+There are two other prosecutions, both involving a clearing agent by the name of Fredrick Mungule, that are now in their eighth year (he was recently acquitted).
 From a corruption risk perspective, eight years is a huge red flag.

 Interestingly enough, the prosecution of Feisal Mohamed Ali, perhaps the benchmark of corruption in a wildlife crime court proceedings, was at the other end of the spectrum.
 Despite the fact that the there were four other accused represented by 5 lawyers, it took an unheard of 19 months from the time of Feisal’s arrest to initial conviction (he was later acquitted on appeal).
 Clearly, some pressure for brevity was being applied.
 Another red flag.